AdobeDocs/commerce-marketplace/src/pages/guides/sellers/seller-overview.md

 ## Manage your sales

-Use the sales and analytics reports to view and manage your extension sales information.
+Use the sales and analytics reports to view and manage your sales information.

 *  [Learn more](sales.md)